 Decentralised (Non-Ducted) ERV systems are standalone units which provide high-efficiency and quiet operation.
 As these units require no ducting, they are ideal for retrofit installation into existing buildings, particularly when there is insufficient space to install a complex ducting system or large centralised unit.

 The computational process used for regulating the point at which condensation is expected to occur within a building environment.

 Energy Recovery Ventilation (ERV) units are able to exchange both sensible heat (Temperature) and latent heat (Moisture).
-The ability to regulate moisture as well as temperature makes ERV systems better at maintaining higher levels of air quality than the less advanced Heat Recovery Ventilation (HRV) systems which are only capable of regulating temperature.
+The ability to regulate moisture as well as temperature makes ERV systems better at maintaining higher levels of air quality.

 The computational process of designing, simulating and evaluating fluid flow problems and solutions.Namely, the process we use to design the perfect ventilation system for your building.

 |Heat Recovery Ventilation (HRV)|

 Heat Recovery Ventilation (HRV) units recover sensible heat i.e. Temperature from hot or cold air and uses it to preheat or precool air which improves energy efficiency.

 |Moisture Vapour Transmission Rate (MVTR)|

 MVTR is a measure of a materials resistance to water vapour diffusion.It is measured in MNs/g.Efficacy:In general, the LOWER the MVTR value, the LOWER the resistance to water vapour transmission.A low MVTR value indicates a material that readily allows the passage of water vapour.